desec-io/desec-stack/README.md

 - `nsmaster`: Stealth authoritative DNS server (PowerDNS).
 Receives fully signed AXFR zone transfers from `nslord`.
 No access to keys.
 - `api`: RESTful API to create deSEC users and domains.
 Currently used for dynDNS purposes only.
 - `dbapi`, `dblord`, `dbmaster`: MariaDB database services for `api`, `nslord`, and `nsmaster`, respectively.
 The `dbmaster` database is exposed at 3306 for TLS-secured replication.
-- `devadmin`: Web server with phpmyadmin and poweradmin for dev purposes.

 Requirements